Vision Therapy for Kids with ADD or ADHD

 If your child displays poor attention in school, don’t automatically assume that it’s Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD).

 At The Vision Therapy Center at Neuro-Vision Associates of North Texas, we’ve seen many instances in which a child diagnosed with ADD or ADHD had all the symptoms of the disorder.
-Following a thorough eye evaluation, however, Dr. Charles Shidlofsky concluded that the issue wasn’t, in fact, ADHD, but rather a functional vision problem.
+Following a thorough eye evaluation, however, Dr. Charles Shidlofsky it was often concluded that the issue may not be ADHD, but rather undiagnosed functional vision problems.

 What is a Functional Vision Problem?